frame-lang/frame-docs/intermediate_frame/systems.rst

     #SystemWithParameters [<system_params>]

-As mentioned there are three types of system parameters, each with a particular aspect of the system to intialize.
+As mentioned there are three types of system parameters, each with a particular aspect of the system to initialize.
 To differentiate these categories, Frame groups the parameter types with special parameter lists.